How many are there?

 Why are more couples doing this now?

-The increase in stay-at-home fathers can be attributed to many social changes in South Africa.
+The increase in stay-at-home fathers can be attributed to many social changes in GCC.
 Many men are laid off or retrenched due to financial or political measures put in place.
 This results in an increasing number of dads forced to become more hands-on in the raising and caring of their children.
 These men have become more hands-on than their own fathers, by taking over more and more of the traditionally 'mother' roles at home.

 Although a general gender wage gap persists, some couples find the mother's earning capacity equals or exceeds that of the father's - making new parenting roles possible.
 At the same time, childcare costs have increased, so sometimes it's more viable to have mom and dad go part-time and share the caring role.
 Some couples also feel that two full-time careers leave little time for parenting.